hatemhosny/racing-bars/website/docs/documentation/options.md

 :::caution

-Using this feature in large datasets, having to fill large number of missing dates can significantly affect performance.
+Using this feature in large datasets, having to fill a large number of missing dates, can significantly affect performance.
 i.e. using the value `"day"` over a wide range of dates will be significantly slower than `"year"`.

 Use with caution!